yashkathirvel/simchem-chemical-reaction-simulator/README.md

 The unit of parameter is not restricted.
 Units in sample.txt are nanometer and second.

 From go/src, run "./go build" from command line.
 Then run "./simchem-chemical-reaction-simulator input output" from command line. input is the name of file contains you designated parameters(no .txt suffix needed), And output should be the name of generated .gif file.
+You can also run collision-driven simulation by adding a -c flag to the 4th argument.

 example: ./simchem-chemical-reaction-simulator sample lotvol
+example: ./simchem-chemical-reaction-simulator ab acid-base -c

 This will return a given simulation for a chemical reaction.